Who, what, why, and where? Your target audience definition

 Targeting a specific market doesn’t mean that you must exclude people who don’t meet with your specific criteria.
 Instead, targeted marketing allows you to focus your message on the right market – and the people who are most likely to buy from you.
-With a target audience definition to work with, you can spend less, and earn more by reaching the most valuable leads in your network.
+With a target audience definition to work with, you can spend less on customer acquisition costs, and earn more by reaching the most valuable leads in your network.

 Learning how to identify target audience personas ensures that you can take your brand to market in the most cost-effective and efficient way.
 So, how do you get started?

 What is a target audience, and why do you need one?

 Before you can start listing your target audience demographics or browsing through the types of target audience, you need to understand why you’re segmenting your list of would-be traffic in the first place.
 A target audience profile is simply a specific group of customers most likely to respond positively to your promotions, products, and services.

 Often, your target audience analysis will be based on specific factors like location, age, income, and so on.
 For instance, if you’re a makeup company, there’s a good chance you’ll want to appeal to women who can afford your products and live in an area you can ship to.

 So, why is a target audience important?
 The simple answer to that question is that the channels, language, and information you use to connect with your audience might not be as effective with one demographic as it is with another.
 Finding your target audience definition will help you to create a tone of voice that really speaks to your customer.

 Essentially, a target audience analysis gives you direction for your marketing and ensures more consistency in your messaging, so you can build stronger relationships with customers.
 After all, if you know: